-Shell's biennial review has been completed in manner consistent with the requirements of 30 CFR 254.30.
-To facilitate BSEE review of our submittal, a redlined version is provided along with the attached table, Chukchi Sea Regional Exploration Program OSRP Revision 2 Change Log, which further details the substance of the OSRP revisions.
-Shell remains committed to maintaining the integrity of its response planning program and looks forward to working with BSEE to incorporate these administrative changes into the OSRP.
-Should you have any questions regarding the update to this OSRP or any other aspect of Shell's operations, please do not hesitate to contact me at (907) 646-7112 or at Susan.Childs@Shell.com, or Curtis Wright at (907) 771-7234 or at Curtis.Wright@Shell.com.
+We look forward to your acknowledgment and approval of this contract provider change.
+It is Shell's intention to incorporate this change in the next bi-annual submission of the Chukchi Sea Regional OSRP.
+Should you have any questions regarding this submission or any other aspect of Shell's operations, please do not hesitate to contact me at (907) 646-7112 or via email at Susan.Childs@Shell.com, alternatively you may also contact Curtis Wright at (907) 771-7234 or at Curtis.Wright@Shell.com.

-Thank you.
+Thank you,